NRI Income Tax & Compliance

 Section 147 of the Income Tax Act plays a vital role in ensuring that every income subject to taxation is accurately reported and assessed.
 It outlines the responsibilities of the Assessing Officer (AO) to identify discrepancies, issue notices, and conduct reassessments to preserve the integrity of the tax system.

-The Finance Act of 2021 has completely revamped the assessment and reassessment provisions under Section 147.
-In this blog, we will understand Section 147 in detail — but before that, let’s look at the important terms associated with it.
+The Finance Act of 2021 has significantly revamped the assessment and reassessment provisions under Section 147.
+In this blog, we will understand Section 147 in detail, but before that, let’s look at the important terms associated with it.

 Assessment